 We stayed at Jacq’s family Bach, right in the heart of Te Anau, a handy central spot to hit up the tracks around the lake.
 Caeley, a friend of Jacqs, joined us too as she is also running The Kepler Challenge.
 It was decided that we would do a ‘long’ run on Saturday and a shorter one on Sunday, so there were no arguments when after dinner (and a Hobnob with our cup of tea) everyone headed straight for bed.

 The next morning, with our packs loaded with too many pink buns, all the compulsory kit required for when we actually do the race and a fully charged iPhone (for photos only!), we headed for the control gates and the entrance of the Kepler Track.
 Just after 10am we took a pic at the start and made our way along the lake’s edge and the first easy five kilometres.
 We then started to climb, and climb… it was very similar to Mount Peel, but with switchbacks.
-We wound our way up, even spotting a deer not very far from the track (well I didn’t, my legs weren’t long enough but I heard it so that counts in my books), passed the limestone rocks, which can be seen from the township, before popping out into the open.
+We wound our way up, even spotting a deer not very far from the track (well I didn’t, my legs weren’t long enough, but I heard it so that counts in my books), passed the limestone rocks, which can be seen from the township, before popping out into the open.
 A quick stop here to add an extra layer was very welcome before a short run to the Luxmore Hut and the first stop of the day.
-There are two races that take place; The Kepler Challenge, which involves the entire track, a mere 60 kilometre loop that starts and ends at the control gates and the second, the Luxmore Grunt, a 27 kilometre up-and-back run (or slog) to the Luxmore Hut.
+Two races take place; The Kepler Challenge, which involves the entire track, a mere 60-kilometre loop that starts and ends at the control gates and the second, the Luxmore Grunt, a 27-kilometre up-and-back run (or slog) to the Luxmore Hut.
 The Grunt was looking like a better option right about now!

 We set off, leaving Scott behind to walk back down, with the track sign telling us we had a six-hour walk until the Iris Burn, the middle hut along the route.
-We were totally exposed now on the ridge so hat, gloves, jackets and Thir bands were all very welcome.
+We were exposed entirely now on the ridge, so hat, gloves, jackets and Thir bands were all very welcome.
 It wasn’t long before we hit snow and continued to do so the whole way along.
-There wasn’t heaps but enough to make us weary when we crossed it.
+There weren’t heaps but enough to make us weary when we crossed it.
 The spring melt made it quite soft, sometimes sinking to above my knees (so not that deep), I wouldn’t have wanted it to be too much deeper though.
-It was a great part of the track and I can imagine on a bluebird day, incredible.
-The mountains just make my heart sing – the 360 degree view, the freedom and the remoteness is what makes me come back.
+It was a significant part of the track, and I can imagine on a bluebird day, incredible.
+The mountains just make my heart sing - the 360-degree view, the freedom and the remoteness is what makes me come back.
 To put it bluntly, “I love this shit.”